 This is the process of settling a tenant into a rental property for the first time.
 The check-in process should be carried out alongside an inventory which describes in detail the condition of the property prior to the tenant moving in.
 This cost is borne by the landlord.

 This is the process of moving the tenant out of the property and includes making sure the property is being returned in the same condition as it was originally let to the tenant at check-in.
-This cost is borne by the tenant.
+This cost is borne by the landlord.

 This is permission given by various parties during letting a property.
 For example, landlords securing consent from the mortgage lender and insurance company to let the property or tenants giving consent for referencing checks.